 Alarm notification is a separate process that can depend on the alarm state of one or more channels.
-The following parameters configure the notification process :-
+The following parameters configure the notification process:- accessed via a modem.

-- Latched Mode Enables / Disables latched alarms for all channels - Alarm Mask Determines which channel(s) generate alarm notifications - Relay Notif.
+Latched Mode Enables / Disables latched alarms for all chan

+- Alarm Mask Determines which channel(s) generate alarm notifications - Relay Notif.
 Enables / Disables notification via relay - Dial-in Notif.
 Enables / Disables notification via dial-in.
-If enabled, the logger should either be fitted with a modem or be on an RS485 network accessed via a modem. - Reset Input Determines which logger input (if any) is used to cancel notification via the relay
+If enabled, the logger should either be fitted with a modem or be on an RS485 network notification via the relay

+• Reset Input Determines which logger input (if any) is used to cancel